C.1 Monetary benefits received in accordance with applicable internationally agreed ABS instruments

 Establish a national fund as central tool for monetary benefits collection

-At the national level, the approach of establishing a mechanism (a specific fund or an account) that centralizes the reception of monetary benefits could help with data reporting.
+13. At the national level, the approach of establishing a mechanism (a specific fund or an account) that centralizes the reception of monetary benefits could help with data reporting.
 A centralized system eases the accountability of the transactions and the calculation of the monetary benefits received and seems to be a good managing tool to receive payments based on ABS agreements of notifications.
 Such a fund creates the potential to have a quick overview on the monetary flows and creates the opportunity to assess allocations used for conservation and protection of biodiversity.
-In general, money from the fund can be distributed to the provider of a GR or may be used for conservation projects (18).
+In general, money from the fund can be distributed to the provider of a genetic resource or may be used for conservation projects (18).
 This type of fund allows easy identification of the payments made by users and avoids the risks associated with payments made to the general budget of a country, where it will be more difficult to track the initial payment and almost impossible to ensure that the funds are used for biodiversity policy objectives.
 However, ministries of finance often pursue the principle of universality of the government budget whereby all resources are directed to a common pool or fund, to be allocated and used for expenditures according to the current priorities of the government, where earmarking is forbidden or highly discouraged.
 Thus, inevitably, like with much of ABS, each country will have unique circumstances.

 Anticipate confidentiality issues during non-disclosure agreements negotiations